zxk688/GVLM/README.md

 }
 ```
 # Download
-The dataset will be released soon.
+It is avaiable at  [Baidu Drive](https://pan.baidu.com/s/1OiP_LdpfPa4BBZqHAVeLXw)(extraction code:rkrg), or [Google Drive](https://drive.google.com/file/d/1RW8looAdRrZ6hanUWHaGCnmaHCkQZevP/view?usp=share_link).
 In the future, we will continue promoting the establishment of a worldwide landslide mapping system by acquiring more remote sensing image data in landslide-prone areas.
 Hope you can join us!

 # Demo
 We also provide a simple demo for image clipping, model training and testing.
 Please refer to *LandslideMappingDemo*.